 Upon receipt of the ETHERNET PORT MANAGEMENT NOTIFY message, the TSN AF shall:

-a) create a MANAGE ETHERNET PORT MANAGEMENT NOTIFY ACK message; and
+a) create an ETHERNET PORT MANAGEMENT NOTIFY ACK message; and

-b) send the MANAGE ETHERNET PORT MANAGEMENT NOTIFY ACK message to the NW-TT via the PCF and the SMF as specified in 3GPP TS 23.502 [3].
+b) send the ETHERNET PORT MANAGEMENT NOTIFY ACK message to the NW-TT via the PCF and the SMF as specified in 3GPP TS 23.502 [3].

 Upon receipt of the ETHERNET PORT MANAGEMENT NOTIFY ACK message, the NW-TT shall stop timer T35zz.